bcgov/nr-patroni-chart/README.md

 - name: patroni
     version: 0.0.4
     repository: https://bcgov.github.io/nr-patroni-chart
     # by default, the object created will be named <your-app>-patroni.
-You can use an alias to override the -patroni suffix "alias: postgres"
+You can use an alias to override the -patroni suffix
+    # Example "alias: postgres" would have "postgres" as the suffix instead.
 ```

 2. Update your application (don't forget to update your helm dependencies with `helm dep up`)